 On Thursday, July 2nd, David Tisdale and Leslie Tyson were fishing with me on Altyre Estate, River Findhorn for the following three days.
-River conditions were about as good as they get and river levels were reading 1’5” on the Forres gauge, perfect!
-With perfect river levels through mid-June onwards, the Grilse and Summer run salmon were already well under way and our hopes were running high for the next three days.
+River conditions were about as good as they get, and river levels were reading 1’5” on the Forres gauge, perfect!
+With perfect river levels through mid-June onwards, the Grilse and Summer run salmon were already well underway, and our hopes were running high for the next three days.

-Soon after starting on the Upper Beat, it didn’t take Leslie Tyson (The Tysonator) long to hook into a big fish in the top of Palamore Island Pool.
-After a good long scrap, he was able to beach an absolute cracking fresh Summer run salmon of around 12 lbs., just off the last high tide and dripping with sea lice!
+Soon after starting on the Upper Beat, it didn’t take Leslie Tyson (The Tysonator) long to hook into a big fish at the top of Palamore Island Pool.
+After a good long scrap, he was able to beach an absolutely cracking fresh Summer run salmon of around 12 lbs., just off the last high tide and dripping with sea lice!
 What a great start to the Summer salmon fishing on the River Findhorn.
 The fish was hooked on a Purple Hayes Variant Shumakov tube fly, and after a quick photo was safely released back into the river.
-What a great start to out July fishing!
+What a great start to our July fishing!

 A little later in the morning, Leslie moved down to the Scur Pool and managed to hook and release another couple of fresh chunky grilse of around 4 lbs. and 5 lbs. respectively.
-This was already turning into a red letter day!
+This was already turning into a red-letter day!

 Later on in the afternoon, David Tisdale, fishing off the ledge in Soldier’s Hole, also hooked into a lovely fresh Summer salmon, which after some great sport was skilfully netted by Leslie Tyson.
 The big fish was covered in sea lice and was around 15 lbs., it looked like one of those cracking deep Spring salmon, which we catch in the early months.
-So, it was extremely heartening to see a couple of these big Summer fish plus two well conditioned grilse all hooked and released safely back into the River Findhorn on day one!
+So, it was extremely heartening to see a couple of these big Summer fish plus two well-conditioned grilse all hooked and released safely back into the River Findhorn on day one!

 By Friday, July 3rd, river levels had fallen away and was reading 10” on the Forres gauge.
 It was another good fishing day, cloudy/overcast and raining again by the afternoon.